 DV advocates are supporting the following legislation to enhance the ability of survivors to access assistance and enhance their safety, and to support DV advocates in their work:

-2. A.3346C Hevesi/S.3170C Skoufis: Called Kyra’s Law, would require courts to conduct a prompt evidentiary hearing to review any findings or allegations of DV, child abuse, and child neglect before issuing orders of custody or visitation;
+1. A.6194 Hevesi/S.5998 Skoufis: Known as Kyra’s Law, would require courts to conduct a prompt evidentiary hearing to review any findings or allegations of domestic violence or child abuse before issuing orders of custody or visitation;

 If you would like more information, I can be reached at {phone number}, or you can contact Joan Gerhardt, Director of Public Policy and Advocacy at NYSCADV, at jgerhardt@nyscadv.org.